GenesisFR/CrouchSprintToggle/README.md

 # KeyToggles
-An AutoHotkey 1.1 script that can change the behavior of keys and mouse buttons.
+An AutoHotkey 1.1 script that can change the input mode of keys and mouse buttons.

 3 modes are currently supported:
 - toggle: you don't have to hold the key to perform its action.